Disappearance of the Beaumont children: Prime suspect

+A police sketch of the suspect sought for the Beaumont children disappearance.

 Police investigating the case found several witnesses who had seen the Beaumont children in Colley Reserve, near Glenelg Beach, in the company of a tall man with fair to light-brown hair and a thin face, in his mid-thirties.
 The man had a sun-tanned complexion and a thin-to-athletic build, and was wearing swim trunks.
 The children were playing with him, and appeared to be relaxed and enjoying themselves.
-The man also approached one of the witnesses, asking if anyone had been near the children's belongings as their money was "missing."
+The man also approached one of the witnesses, asking if anyone had been near the children's belongings as their money was "missing".
 The man then went off to change while the children waited for him.
-The group were then seen walking away together from the beach sometime later, which the police estimated to be around 12:15 pm.
-About two-and-a-half hours later another witness, Miss Daphne Gregory, sighted the children with the man, who she observed carrying an airline bag similar to one owned by Jane.
+The group were then seen walking away together from the beach sometime later, which the police estimated to be around 12:15.
+About two-and-a-half hours later (14:45) another witness, Miss Daphne Gregory, sighted the children with the man, whom she observed carrying an airline bag similar to one owned by Jane.

 The Beaumont parents described their children, particularly the eldest (Jane) as shy.
 For them to be playing so confidently with a stranger seemed out of character.
 Investigators theorised that the children had perhaps met the man during a previous visit or visits and had grown to trust him.
-A chance remark at home, which seemed insignificant at the time, supports this theory: Arnna had told her mother that Jane had "got a boyfriend down the beach."
+A chance remark at home, which seemed insignificant at the time, supports this theory: Arnna had told her mother that Jane had "got a boyfriend down the beach".
 Nancy thought she meant a playmate and took no further notice until after the disappearance.

 A shopkeeper at nearby Wenzel's Bakery, on Moseley Street, reported that Jane had bought pasties and a meat pie with a £1 note.
 Police viewed this as further evidence that the Beaumont children had been with another person, for two reasons: the shopkeeper knew the children well from previous visits and reported that they had never purchased a meat pie before, and the children's mother had given them only six shillings and six pence, enough for their bus fare and lunch, and not £1.
 Police believed the money had been given to them by somebody else.

 Other sightings

-According to an initial statement, the Beaumont children were seen walking alone at 2:55 pm, away from the beach along Jetty Road, in the general direction of their home.
+According to an initial statement, the Beaumont children were seen walking alone at 14:55, away from the beach along Jetty Road, in the general direction of their home.
 The witness, a postman, knew the children well, and his statement was regarded as reliable.
 He said the children were "holding hands and laughing" in the main street.
 Police could not determine why the reliable children, already one hour late, were strolling alone and seemingly unconcerned.
 The postman contacted police two days after his initial statement and said that he thought he saw them in the morning, not the afternoon as he had previously said.

 Other reported sightings of the children continued for about a year after their disappearance.